kizu/kizu.ru/src/posts/2017-11-28-flexible-overflow/index.en.md

 # Flexible Overflow

+#Practical #CSS_Flex #Responsive #CSS

+_Flex display mode allows us to create a lot of interesting interactions.
+In this article I'll show how to use it to implement a responsive block which could substitute one content with another, all based on which one would fit inside the container._

 ![Gif animation showing this article's effect in action](sad-lions.gif)

 A lot of people love responsive sites, and we used to make them with the help of Media Queries.
 Today, in the era of components, we can't rely just on the width of our viewport anymore.
 Our components need to be independent and work in any conditions.